Film: The Usual Suspects

 - The Spook: Keyser Söze was something similar to this.
 The nature of the movie made his shadow-ness even more obscure and vague.
 But even with the things confirmed by the police interrogators, Söze was someone who has never had a confirmed sighting, regarded as a myth, has multiple versions of his backstory and you don't know what is fact or fiction about him.

-- Stuffed In A Fridge: Edie.
+- Stuffed into the Fridge: Edie.
 Her death is revealed as a Wham Line for Verbal, who, its later revealed, actually ordered her murder.
 She was the only main character killed who was not involved in any criminal activity, and her death serves no point beyond momentary shock value.

 - The Summation: Subverted as part of the infamous plot twist.
 Agent Kujan believes he has figured out that Keaton was Keyser Soze and explains this to Verbal Kint, complete with revelatory montage.
 The explanation seems to hold water and Verbal is allowed to go.
 Seconds later, Kujan realizes that Verbal's story, from which Kujan created his explanation, was completely fabricated—Verbal himself is Keyser Soze.

 - Then Let Me Be Evil: Keaton claims that he is really in love with his lawyer girlfriend and was trying to set himself up as a legitimate restauranteur.
 However, when the police bring him in for the line-up right at the beginning of the movie, arresting him at dinner with his potential investors, he realizes that his investors are going to back out of doing business with an ex-con, and he will never be able to set up a legal business.
 So, since the police will never let him put his past behind him, he might as well embrace it.